nbkolev/win32-shadow-user/README.md

 # Remark
 * To perform shadow session the user has to be administrator and Remote Desktop Services must be configured with Shadow session enabled in Group Policy.

-*The file is manually written withoug LLM tool.
+* The file is manually written without LLM tool.